timstr/oszilloskop/README.md

 ## Remarks

 -   The line drawing algorithm may be especially slow in debug builds, I recommend compiling with `--release` at all times.
+-   The current defaults are chosen to create a vertical line for a mono signal, with the individual channels staggered diagonally.
+I find this aesthetically pleasing and spatially intuitive when listening, but it's not what other oscilloscopes do.
+The orientation can be adjusted with the rotation and flip controls.
 -   Currently, the input audio device can't be chosen through the UI.
 Currently I use PulseAudio to swap devices, other audio backends provide similar connectivity options but it would be nice to be able to choose from the UI.
 -   A large square/diamond outline is most likely due to clipping
 -   A perfectly straight line means you have a mono or single-channel signal.
 Only stereo signals with signicant differents between the left and right channels will do anything interesting.
 -   Oscilloscope music such as that by [Jerobeam Fenderson](https://jerobeamfenderson.bandcamp.com/album/oscilloscope-music) is best played uncompressed and purely digitally.
-Compression (such as via stream services) and analog effects from traveling over a speaker cable may induce visible rounding, shifting, and general distortion.
+Compression (such as via online streaming services) and analog effects from traveling over a speaker cable may induce visible rounding, shifting, and general distortion.
+You may also need to choose rotation=0 and flip=no for the correct viewing orientation.